mongodb/specifications/source/auth/auth.rst

 attempt.

-The cache keys MUST include the principal name (or empty string) and the resolved host name for the current server.
+The cache keys MUST include the principal name (or empty string) and the DNS resolved host name for the current server.
 Using the resolved host name accounts for the case when two different clusters use the same principal name but could be configurated differently.
 There is an edge case where if the same principal name is used and two aliases to the same local host address are